frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/doctypes.md

 #### Add Permissions

-After adding the fields, scroll down to Permission Rules section and add a new row.
+After adding the fields, scroll down to 'Permission Rules' section and add a new row.
 For now, let us give Read, Write, Create, Delete and Report access to **Librarian**.
 Frappe has a finely grained Role based permission model.
 You can also change permissions later using the **Role Permissions Manager** from **Setup**.

 <img class="screenshot" alt="Adding Permissions" src="/docs/assets/img/doctype_adding_permission.png">

 #### Saving

 Click on the **Save** button.

 Now login into mysql and check the database table created: